-My daughters and husband don’t know what to do, as amazing as they are, I don’t know what I would do without them.
+My daughters and my husband don’t know what to do, as amazing as they are, and I don’t know what I would do without them.

 Yesterday, I woke up with another headache after going to bed with one the night before.

-To say I woke up low is an understatement.
+To say I woke up depressed is an understatement.